smihael/atom-html-preview/NOTES.md

 # Technical specification
-* The preview pane is inherited from https://github.com/electron/electron/blob/master/docs/api/browser-window.md, thus we can only load URLs, i.e. local files (via the `files://` protocol), remote locations or HTML code using the `data://` protocol (check performance issues)
+* The preview pane is inherited from https://github.com/electron/electron/blob/master/docs/api/browser-window.md, thus we can only load URLs, i.e. local files (via the `files://` protocol) or remote locations; rendering HTML code using the `data://` protocol runs into problems (apparently remote stylesheets can't be resolved then)
 * WebPPL-viz assumes some objects, that are initialized by WebPPL-editor.
 Workaround is provided in the `overrides.js` file

 * When "Toogle Preview on Save" is checked, we read directly from file (https://stackoverflow.com/questions/16387192/read-file-to-string-with-coffeescript-and-node-js) and only render WebPPL preview when save event is detected, otherwise we copy webppl script directly from the editor